 Please note that crashes, emergency maintenance work and other unforeseen incidents may result in lane closures, stoppages and temporary detours, as is the case with interstate travel in general.

-Speed limits will be reduced to 55 mph in work zones along I-64.
+Speed limits have been reduced to 55 mph in work zones along I-64.
 Several measures will be taken to mitigate congestion around the work zones, including the use of a full-time incident management coordinator, pull-off areas no more than 1 mile apart and temporary acceleration and deceleration lanes to and from the work zones for construction equipment.

 Construction to replace the federally owned Atlantic Intercoastal Waterway Deep Creek Bridge is scheduled to begin in 2019.
 Will activities on this project and the High Rise Bridge Project be coordinated to minimize interruptions to motorists?